 There's a wide choice of sizes and bed types.
 Standard rooms come with double or twin beds, while Superior rooms get the benefit of lovely second-floor views from their balconies.
-If you want a kitchenette, book a studio (which come in 2 sizes: standard and superior) - an airy, open-plan space with a living room and double bedroom divided by a low internal wall, where a stone-built sofa can double up as a third bed for a couple with child.
 The Suite would suit 2 couples travelling together: 2 double bedrooms, an open-plan living-dining space, a large veranda and 2 bathrooms (but only one Jacuzzi - no squabbling!).

-Larger families will love the 2-storey Maisonettes, which sleep up to 6 in a double bedroom, a twin bedroom and a twin-sofa'd living room.
+Larger families will love the 2-storey Maisonettes, which sleep up to 6 in a double bedroom and 2 twin bedrooms.
 There's also a kitchen with dining table, and a veranda with views of the pool so you can keep an eye on the young ones while finishing off their Greek salads.
-If you're staying for a while, ask about their 2 Superior Residences (each sleeps 10 in 5 bedrooms), spread over 3 levels, with gorgeous handmade furniture and a fantastic view of the island.

 Breakfast is served until 11am - a welcome relief if you get stuck into the ouzo on a night out!
 Laid out under a lime-green sail that shades a pretty patio, or served in your room, it consists of a hot and cold buffet (cooked eggs, pastries, breads, cheeses, yoghurts and juices) and heavenly chocolate cake.
 Throughout the rest of the day, guests can order simple food from the bar - burgers, club sandwiches, omelettes and salads.

 Alternatively, there are fantastic restaurants within a 10-minute walk, in the picturesque old harbour.
 Staff recommend Orloff Restaurant in the old harbour - unsurprisingly, since it belongs to the same owners, but also deservedly.
 The Mourayo is a very popular venue for live music; serving up juicy steaks and seafood specialities like Caviar Spaghetti, its candelit veranda is a great place to spend an evening.
-There are also several tavernas serving traditional Greek food - O Roussos is known for its mezédes (small sharing dishes) and grilled sardines.
-Fancy something a bit more glamorous?
-Head to the Wannabe Cafe Bar for cocktails, sushi and celeb-spotting.
+There are also several tavernas serving traditional Greek food - Roussos is known for its mezédes (small sharing dishes) and grilled sardines.
+For waterside brunches and evening cocktails head to BIKINI.

-Children will enjoy it here with the garden and pool to romp around in.
-Cots and extra beds are available on request in the Studios (a bit cramped), Suites and Maisonettes which are best suited for families; the Residence or Mansion would be best for a large family party.
+This hotel is primarily for couples but children will enjoy it here with the garden and pool to romp around in.
 Children are free up to 2 years old when sharing parents' room.

 Toddlers (1-4 years), Children (4-12 years), Teens (over 12)